authelia/authelia/docs/configuration/authentication/file.md

 The file contains hashed passwords instead of plain text passwords for security reasons.

 You can use Authelia binary or docker image to generate the hash of any password.
+The salt provided by the docker run command will not actually be random due to the ephemeral nature of containers.
+It's recommended you either randomly generate your own salt with a length of 16 or reset your password via the web ui if you use this method.
+You can view the flags used for this command by typing `authelia hash-password --help` instead.

 For instance, with the docker image, just run